BrummieQuinn/Javascript/extranotes.md

 so this might also turn into a challenge planning page with a js file with solutions i've worked on

-but yeah, not feeling too confident, so this:
+but yeah, anything i'm not too confident on will be here:
 ***

 ## statements: